change language

 Incontro con Andrea Riccardi, oggi alle 12.15 e alle 20:30 a Soul, TV2000

-ALL MEETINGS OF PRAYER FOR PEACE
+ALL PRAYER MEETINGS FOR PEACE

 • NO DEATH PENALTY